okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 Are you sold?
 [Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’ve finished, come on back so we can learn more about CI/CD with Spring Boot and Jenkins X!

-## Create a Web Application in Okta
+## Create a Web Application in Okta for Your Spring Boot App

 After you've completed the setup process, log in to your account and navigate to **Applications** > **Add Application**.
 Click **Web** and **Next**.
 On the next page, enter the following values and click **Done** (you will have to click Done, then Edit to modify Logout redirect URIs).